config

 --author_email [email protected] --description 'A test project'

-If you don’t provide required settings from the command line, we’ll try to to infer them from git and GitHub.
-Finally, you’ll be asked to manually input any required settings that we couldn’t automatically fill in.
+If you don’t provide settings, we’ll try to infer them from git and GitHub.

 source